cnl-berkeley/stable_projects/TripartiteLandmark_PosteriorCingulate/README.md

-## A New tripartite landmark in posterior cingulate cortex
+## Uncovering a tripartite landmark in posterior cingulate cortex
 Analysis pipeline and associated data for the manuscript Willbrand et al. (2022) *Uncovering a tripartite landmark in posterior cingulate cortex*.
 The published manuscript can be accessed at *Science Advances* at this [link](https://www.science.org/doi/10.1126/sciadv.abn9516).